thindil/steamsky/bin/doc/MODDING.md

 ## Characters attributes

-### General informations
+### General information
-- To add/remove/change characters attributes, open file *game.dat* in
-  *data* directory or better, create new file in modifications directory.
-New file must starts with `data` tag.
+- To add/remove/change characters attributes, open the file *game.dat* in *data* directory or better, create a new file in modifications directory.
+New file must start with `data` tag.
-- Each attribute starts with tag `attribute`.
-Attribute `name` is name of selected attribute.
-Value between `attribute` tags is description of attribute.
+- Each attribute starts with the tag `attribute`.
+Attribute `name` is the name of the selected attribute.
+Value between `attribute` tags is a description of the attribute.
 Example *<attribute name="Dexterity">Nimbleness of character, used in many crafts</attrbute>*.
-- After change/remove attribute, don't forget to made proper changes in game data.
+- After changing/removing attribute/s, don't forget to make the proper changes in the game data.

-### Changing existing attribute
+### Changing an existing attribute
-- If editing *game.dat* file: just change selected value of attribute.
+- If editing *game.dat* file: just change the selected value of the attribute.
-- If editing own file: need to remove first selected attribute then add new.
+- If editing your own file: you need to remove first selected attribute then add new.
-- To edit attribute name, just edit value of attribute `name`.
+- To edit the attribute name, just edit value of the attribute `name`.
-- To change attribute description, just edit text between `attribute` tags.
+- To change the attributes description, just edit the text between `attribute` tags.

-### Adding new attribute
+### Adding a new attribute
-- To add new attribute, just append new line with tag `attribute` with it name as attribute `name` and description between tags `attribute`.
-Same for *game.dat* file and own file.
+- To add a new attribute, just append a new line with tag `attribute` with its name as attribute `name` and description between tags `attribute`.
+Same for *game.dat* file and your own file.

-### Removing existing attribute
+### Removing an existing attribute
-- In *game.dat* file: Just delete selected attribute entry.
+- In *game.dat* file: Just delete the selected attribute entry.
 - In own file: Append new line with tag `remove` which have attribute `name` set to `attribute` and value with name of attribute which will be removed.

 ## Skills

-### General informations
+### General information
-- Open file *game.dat* in *data* directory to add/remove/change skills, or better, create new file in modifications directory.
+- Open the *game.dat* file in the *data* directory to add/remove/change skills, or even better, create a new file in the modifications directory.
 - Each skill starts with tag `skill`.
-- Attribute `name` is name of selected skill.
+- Attribute `name` is the name of the selected skill.
-- Attribute `attribute` is name of character attribute (must be defined earlier in this same file).
+- Attribute `attribute` is the name of the character's attribute (must be defined earlier in this same file).
 - Optional attribute `tool` is item type used as tool during training (must be defined earlier in this same file).
-- After change/remove skill, you been need to made proper changes in other game data files (recipes, items and this same file) if needed.
+- After changing/removing the skill, you need to make the proper changes in other game data files (recipes, items and this same file) if needed.

-### Changing existing skills
+### Changing an existing skills
-- If editing *game.dat* file: just change selected value of skill.
+- If editing *game.dat* file: just change the selected value of the skill/s.
-- If editing own file: need to remove first selected skill then add new.
+- If editing a custom file: you need to remove the first selected skill and then add new.
-- To change skill name, just edit value of `name` attribute of selected skill.
+- To change a skill's name, edit the value of `name` attribute of the selected skill.
-- To change assigned attribute to selected skill enter new name in attribute `attribute`.
-Name must be existing attribute name, defined earlier in *game.dat* file.
+- To change assigned attribute to selected skill enter the new name in attribute `attribute`.
+The Name must be an existing attribute name, defined earlier in *game.dat* file.
-- To change skill description, just edit text between `skill` tags.
+- To change skill description, just edit the text between `skill` tags.
-- To change assigned tool, edit value of `tool` attribute of selected skill.
+- To change assigned tool, edit value of `tool` attribute of the selected skill.
-  Tool must be existing item type, defined earlier in *game.dat* file.
+  Tool must be an existing item type, defined earlier in *game.dat* file.

 ### Adding new skills
-- To add new skill, just append new line with tag `skill` with it name as attribute `name`, assigned attribute to skill as attribute `attribute`, assigned item type as training tool as attribute `tool` and description between tags `skill`.
+- To add a new skill, just append a new line with tag `skill` with its name as attribute `name`, assigned attribute's skill as attribute `attribute`, assigned item type's training tool as attribute `tool` and description between tags `skill`.

-### Removing existing skill
+### Removing an existing skill
-- In *game.dat* file: Just delete selected skill entry.
+- In *game.dat* file: Delete the selected skill entry.
-- In own file: Append new line with tag `remove` which have attribute `name` set to `skill` and value with name of skill which will be removed.
+- In custom file: Append new line with tag `remove` which has attribute's `name` set to `skill` and value with name of skill which will be removed.

-All changes below (to **Skills**) are made in *game.dat* file or own file inside modification directory.
-Own file must start with `data` tag.
+All changes below (to **Skills**) are made in *game.dat* file or custom file inside modification directory.
+Custom file must start with `data` tag.
 If you want overwrite default value in own file, just add new line with proper tag and attributes.

 ## Repair tools type
 To change which item type is used for repair/upgrading tools,  edit `value` attribute of tag `repairtools`.
-Value must be existing item type.
+Value must be an existing item type.

 ## Cleaning tools type
-To change which item type is used for cleaning ship, edit `value` attribute of tag `cleaningrools`.
-Value must be existing item type.
+To change which item type is used for the cleaning ship, edit `value` attribute of tag `cleaningrools`.
+Value must be an existing item type.

 ## Alchemy tools type
-To change which item type is used for deconstruct items, edit `value` attribute of tag `alchemytools`.
-Value must be existing item type.
+To change which item type is used for the deconstructing of items, edit `value` attribute of tag `alchemytools`.
+Value must be an existing item type.

 ## Corpse index
 To change which item is used as a body for dead, edit `value` attribute of tag